Australia–Canada relations: High-level visits

+Prime Ministers Robert Menzies and William Lyon Mackenzie King in Ottawa; May 1941.

+Prime Ministers of Canada W.L.
+Mackenzie King and of Australia John Curtin, along with the Prime Ministers of Britain, New Zealand and South Africa in London; May 1944.

+Prime Ministers Stephen Harper of Canada, Julia Gillard of Australia and Manmohan Singh of India in Cannes, France; November 04, 2011.

 Contemporary economic relations

 In 2010, Australia was Canada's 16th largest destination for its merchandise, Canada ranked the 23rd largest for Australian merchandise.
 Bilateral merchandise trade levels for 2010 were (CAD) $3.4 billion with exports from Canada to Australia reaching $1.8 billion and exports from Australia to Canada reaching $1.6 billion.